 Part A (hospital insurance) and Part B (medical insurance) are together what most people associate with traditional Medicare.
-Part A covers care in hospitals as an inpatient, critical access hospitals (small facilities that give limited outpatient and inpatient services to people in rural areas), skilled nursing facilities (not custodial or long-term care), hospice care, and some home health care.
+Part A covers care in hospitals as an inpatient, critical access hospitals (small facilities that give limited outpatient and inpatient services to people in rural areas), skilled nursing facilities, hospice care, and some home health care.

 Medicare Advantage plans include managed care plans such as:

-Medicare Advantage plans aim to curb the amount of co-payments and deductibles and fill in the gaps of coverage between Plan A and Plan B. As a result, those who enroll in Medicare Advantage do not need to purchase a Medigap insurance policy (which previously was the only way assure coverage for the gaps between Plan A and Plan B).
+Medicare Advantage plans aim to curb the amount of co-payments and deductibles and fill in the gaps of coverage between Plan A and Plan B. As a result, those who enroll in Medicare Advantage don't need to purchase a Medigap insurance policy (which previously was the only way assure coverage for the gaps between Plan A and Plan B).

 Advantages of enrolling in a Medicare managed care plan include increased coverage, decreased out-of-pocket costs, and, in many cases, the cost of Medicare Advantage prescription drug plans are lower than that of standalone Medicare prescription drug plans.